scriptnuub/linux-triage-tool/README.md

 The script (`./triage.sh`) gathers:

-- System & kernel info
+- System & kernel information
 - Uptime, load, memory, and disk usage
-- Network interfaces and routes
+- Network interfaces and routing table
 - DNS and gateway connectivity tests
-- Internet reachability
+- Internet reachability check
-- Listening ports and services
+- Listening ports and running services
 - Recent authentication-related log entries
 - Recent NetworkManager events

-All output is saved to a **timestamped report**.
+All output is saved to a **timestamped report** for later review.

 ---